geekharsh/geekmj.github.io/_posts/javascript/2014-09-14-example-string-type.md

   feature: false
   teaser: false
 ---
-## JavaScript: Two String Type Example

 In this example we will see there are two types of String:

 1. Primitive
 2. Object

-        string type is primitive while object type is non primitive.
+String type is primitive while object type is non primitive.

 See the Pen [Two types of String in JavaScript](http://codepen.io/geekmj/pen/ydklx/) by Mrityunjay Kumar ([@geekmj](http://codepen.io/geekmj)) on [CodePen](http://codepen.io).